SeriousOldMan/Simulator-Controller/Documentation/Classes Reference.md

 ### Public Properties

+#### [Class] *Instance[]*
+This class property returns the single instance of *SimulatorController*.

 #### *ControllerConfiguration[]*
 Returns the controller configuration map, not to be confused with the complete simulator configration map.
 This small configuration defines settings for controller notifications such as tray tips and buttonbox visuals and is maintained by the configuration tool (*).

 #### *ButtonBox[]*
-Returns an instance of the singleton class ButtonBox (*).
+Returns an instance of the singleton class [ButtonBox](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#abstract-singleton-buttonbox-extends-configurationitem-simulator-controllerahk).
 This instance must be created by a specialized plugin.
 See [this simple example](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Sources/Controller/Plugins/ButtonBox%20Plugin.ahk) for reference.

 #### *Functions[]*
 Returns a list of all functions defined by all registered plugins.